 - As ETFs have low volatility, they are not the best investment for short-term investors looking for big volatility changes.

 Should You Use Index Funds, ETFs, or Both?

 Now that you know more about an ETF vs an index fund, you may be wondering which is the best option for you.
-Both are great options for investors looking to invest in the long run.
+Both are great options for investors looking to invest in the long run (see ‘How to Trade Options in Canada‘).
 Similarly, they are both great at providing investors with a diversified portfolio.

 Neither is great as a short term investment, but both can produce great results over a longer period of time.

 As they are both similar investments, choosing one can be difficult.
 That being said, ETFs may be the slightly better choice.
 ETFs, provide investors with the freedom to buy or sell whenever they want to or need to.
 They also tend to be cheaper and more tax-efficient so that you will be saving even more in the long run.

 The only minimum investment with ETFs is that you can afford to buy the exchange-traded fund.
 With an index fund, brokerages tend to charge a high minimum fee to invest, sometimes as high as $3,000.